Geography 1190: Cultural Geography Honor's Section

 -What is a regional growth center?
 Can you give examples of some?
 What advantages do regional growth centers have over primate cities?

--Video on Edge Cities: Be able to address the question that accompanied the video
+-Video on Edge Cities in Chicagoland: Be able to address the questions presented on the related quiz

 Resources and Urbanization Panel Discussions: Be able to discuss key points raised in each discussion.